Do Seventh-day Adventists Have Their Own Bible?

 During the Reformation, Protestants called this philosophy sola scriptura—the Bible and the Bible alone.
 It means that the Bible is our ultimate authority and guide.

-If Adventists do indeed uphold the Bible in this way, then we need to address some of the misconceptions that have cropped up about this.
+And, since Adventists indeed uphold the Bible in this way, we need to address some of the misconceptions that have cropped up about this.

 Why do people think Adventists have their own Bible?